rodrigoalvesvieira/old-blog/_posts/2013-02-28-programming-cin.md

 First, the program is composed by exams, exercise lists and finally, a project.

-The program is pretty intensive for they assume the alum  ni have no previous experience in programming (which is a great assumption to make, of course).
+The program is pretty intensive for they assume the alumni have no previous experience in programming (which is a great assumption to make, of course).

 They give preference to the Object Oriented paradigm and use Java.
 For me, there is no inherent problem here.
 I think it's preferable to teach programming with OO first (if you have to choose the paradigm) and I don't think Java is a bad choice (well, not anymore).